woei66/dlauncher/README.md

 The name, logo and other branding.
 The API tokens required to talk to services that the launcher depends on.
-Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'DLauncher'.
+Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'dLauncher'.

 You must provide your own branding if you want to distribute your own builds.

 # Contribution License Agreement (CLA)

-You must sign a <a href="https://tripbnb.com/cla.php" target=_blank>Contribution License Agreement (CLA)</a> before your PR will be merged.
+You must sign a [Contribution License Agreement (CLA)](https://tripbnb.com/cla.php) before your PR will be merged.
 This a one-time requirement for dLauncher projects on GitHub.